.465 H&H Magnum: General information

 Ammunition for the .465 H&H Magnum is being manufactured by Wolfgang Romey for Holland & Holland.

 Specifications

 Both .465 H&H Belted Magnum cartridge and chamber specifications were standardized by CIP on 2006-09-19.

 The .465 H&H Magnum is based on the .460 Weatherby Magnum case, itself based on the .378 Weatherby Magnum.
 The .378 Wea.
 Mag. was itself based on adding a belt to the .416 Rigby case & giving it a Weatherby double radius shoulder.
-Holland & Holland took the .460 Weatherby case and moved the shoulder back, creating a longer neck for the cartridge, and increased the body taper of the cartridge to improve feeding reliability.
+Holland & Holland took the .460 Weatherby case and moved the shoulder back, creating a longer neck for the cartridge, and increased the body taper of the cartridge.
 The case is also necked up to accept a .465 caliber (11.65 mm) bullet.